microsoft/diskspd-for-linux/README.md

         diskspd [OPTIONS...]
 FILE [FILE...]

-At least one file must be specified, along with a number of optional arguments.
+At least one file (or disk) must be specified, along with a number of optional arguments.
 Don't leave a space between the option and its argument; some arguments are optional and argp doesn't support spaces in this case.
 To have diskspd create files of a specified size, use -c followed by the file size.